szarroug3/recipes/recipes/meals/italian_chicken_and_pepper_sandos_with_potato_wedges_and_tangy_garlic_sauce.md

 #### Roast Potatoes & Mix Sauce:
 1. Toss potatoes on a baking sheet with a large drizzle of oil, salt, and pepper.
 Roast on top rack until golden brown and crispy, 20-25 minutes.
-2. Meanwhile, in a small bowl, combine mayonnaise, sour cream, and half the garlic powder (you’ll use the rest later).
+2. Meanwhile, in a small bowl, combine mayonnaise, sour cream, and half the garlic powder (you'll use the rest later).
 Season with salt and pepper.

 #### Cook Veggies:
 1. Heat a large drizzle of oil in a large pan over medium-high heat.
 Add onion and green pepper; cook, stirring occasionally, until softened and lightly browned, 5-7 minutes.
 Season with salt and pepper.